Nivas23/dora/README.md

 # The Portfolyo Assignment
- **Transform a sample static portfolio into a dynamic one using the data from the API**
+ **Transforming a sample static portfolio into a dynamic one using the data from the API**